How Do Indexing Metadata and Structure Make LLM Search Work?

 How does metadata improve retrieval for AI systems?

 Metadata is critical for AI search because LLMs do not understand context unless it has been explicitly provided.
+For enterprise LLM rollouts, metadata governance is what makes audits and approvals possible.
+This is also a core LLM marketing safeguard when multiple teams publish overlapping narratives.

 Here is how metadata strengthens retrieval: